 You can use metal posts if you wish, but the cost of purchasing 4 decent solid metal posts such as gate posts can be huge.
 If you can afford it, go for it, but as we are trying to keep costs to a minimum, we are going to use round timber fence posts.

-Contrary to what we are trying to achieve here e.g. a long life, low maintenance compost heap, we are going to use untreated fence posts.
+Contrary to what we are trying to achieve here e.g. a long life, low maintenance compost bin, we are going to use untreated fence posts.

 Unfortunately it’s almost impossible to confirm what chemicals have been used to treat pressure treated timber these days and the general consensus is that the chemicals used are certainly no good when it comes to composting and gardening as they can easily leach into your compost contaminating it.